 The aged man named Joshua stepped carefully to the first oven with his ancient tools.
 He wore steel-toed boots and protective glasses.
 He knows that synthetic garments cannot be worn here because anything made of false fibers will melt.
-The heat from the oven warmed his face as he continued spinning the metal rod in a circular motion.
-He had great vision for his work … Continue reading The Glass Blower, The Lamp Worker and The Crucible
+The heat from the oven warmed his face as he continued spinning the metal rod in … More The Glass Blower, The Lamp Worker and The Crucible

 Up To Half the Kingdom When I posted part one of Up to Half the Kingdom, I had typed a portion of part two already.
 However, I had a chapter from my memoir (Still unpublished) titled “Can You Drink this Cup?” ringing in my head.
-Although I do plan on posting one more chapter on connections made with ‘up to half the kingdom,’ I believe … Continue reading Up to Half the Kingdom, Part II, Can We Drink This Cup?
+Although I do plan on posting one more chapter on … More Up to Half the Kingdom, Part II, Can We Drink This Cup?

-There is a children’s book written by H. S. Anderson titled The Emperor’s new clothes.
-I’ll be weaving this tale along with a man named Naaman in this writing concerning self-perception and denial.
+A children’s book written by H. S. Anderson titled The Emperor’s new clothes is a writing concerning self-perception and denial.
+What does this story have to do with Naaman?
 “The name Naaman is derived from the verb נעם (na’em) meaning be pleasant, sweet, delightful, and beautiful” (Abarim Publications).
-We can be all these things and still have a sickness.
-This man, Naaman, … Continue reading The Naked King
+We can be sweet and delightful and still … More The Naked King

 Thirsting for Water A devotional that brings healing to the hurting!
-Yes, I’ll admit it, I’ve snapped at my children, gotten angry at friends, and said things I regret.
-I once told my husband while we were dating that I had been through a lot and that I felt like a dog that had been beaten half to death.
-I informed him that when people … Continue reading * Free Chapter* Give Your Abused Pets Treats Slowly
+I’ll admit it; I’ve snapped at my children, gotten angry at friends, and said things I regret.
+I did not trust them.
+I once told my husband while we were dating that I had been through a lot and felt like a dog that … More * Free Chapter* Give Your Abused Pets Treats Slowly

+How can we be wholly illuminated on our job, in our marriage, and with our families and friends?
 This week while scrolling through social media I read a meme (below) that described my week or parts of my whole existence.
 The meme, along with the raw words written by a friend, pierced me.
-Her vulnerability at that moment ministered to me.
-It went to a place in my soul that needed a bandage.
-It helped me cry.
-I believe there is rainwater from … Continue reading Wholly Illuminated
+Her vulnerability … More Wholly Illuminated